cgtobi/netatmo_custom/README.md

 ### Adding Energy Entities!

-We had power entites before, but to use it in homeassitant entity dashboard we had to do a Riemann sum, and well it was really inexact...so now we do have now sensor.mydevice_energy_sum
+We had power entities before, but to use it in homeassitant entity dashboard we had to do a Riemann sum, and well it was really inexact...so now we do have now **sensor.mydevice_energy_sum** goinf straight form the netatmo API, and refined with some power measurement.

 There is also two helpers :
-- sensor.netatmo_global_energy_sensor
+- **sensor.netatmo_global_energy_sensor**
-- sensor.netatmo_global_energy_sensor_power_adapted
+- **sensor.netatmo_global_energy_sensor_power_adapted**

 The first one is really the sum of the energy measures from Netatmo/Legrand, but this APIs being really updated every few hours from Netatmo/Legrand, the second one is introduced and estimates the current energy since the last API update with the power API (updated every 5mn)
+For those global sensor we do have also now a new option : the possibility to exclude some meter from those global sum, this is usefull in the case when one of your metter is a global house metter, and you want the global sum to represent only the sum of your loads.
+As above:
+1. Go to Settings > Devices & Services > Integrations Select the netatmo one (should have the HACS logo)
+2. Click Configure
+3. If you do have some meters they will appear here, select the oones you want to exclude from the global sensors above

 ### Probably some new bugs and some fixes too :)